-Health Information Technology, Associate of Applied Science
+Health Information Technology, AAS

-A Health Information Technician is a skilled professional responsible for maintaining, organizing, and producing medical information.
+A Health Information Technician is a skilled professional responsible for maintaining, organizing and producing medical information.
 The curriculum prepares students for employment in any healthcare setting.
 Upon completion of the program, graduates are eligible to sit for the RHIT National Certification Exam.